UCSF-TI/tipcc-web/howto/submit-jobs-to-the-scheduler.md

 Our compute cluster uses the TORQUE/PBS standard for submitting, listing and killing jobs.

-_If you have any tips, tricks or suggestions, please add them below._
+_If you have any tips, tricks or suggestions, please feel free to add them below._

 ## Submitting jobs